EmberGamingStudios/Murder-Drones-Fan-Games/README.md

 Games that are confirmed to host malware or otherwise dangerous code.

 # Developers
-Got a game that needs to be added or inspected by us?
+Got a game that needs to be added, inspected, or reclassified by us?
 Let us know and we'll happily assist.